Charter of Human Resources New Zealand

-The Human Resources Institute of New Zealand (HRINZ) promotes excellence in Human Resources Management and in performance, development and leadership of people at work.
-HRINZ facilitates its members’ professional development, and seeks to enhance the standard and effectiveness of those members through information and education on industry best practice and their professional, legal, moral and general rights and responsibilities.
-Chartered Members and Chartered Fellows of HRINZ are committed to upholding the principles of the Charter.
+Human Resources New Zealand (HRNZ) promotes excellence in Human Resources Management and in performance, development and leadership of people at work.
+HRNZ facilitates its members’ professional development, and seeks to enhance the standard and effectiveness of those members through information and education on industry best practice and their professional, legal, moral and general rights and responsibilities.
+Chartered Members and Chartered Fellows of HRNZ are committed to upholding the principles of the Charter.
 Their qualifications, background, character and experience make them role models for other members and practitioners, their organisations and the community as a whole.

 A Chartered Member or Chartered Fellow should: